-Editor’s Note: We’d like to introduce you to real-life glampers—just like you and I—Heidi and Justin, who recently stayed at this top-notch safari tent in northern San Diego County, near Warner Springs, in California.
+Editor’s Note: We’d like to introduce you to real-life glampers—just like you and I—Heidi and Justin, who recently stayed at this top-notch safari tent in northern San Diego County, near Eagle Rock, Warner Springs, in California.
 Read on to hear all about their glamping experience!

+When it comes to glamping, San Diego is close to some amazing areas.
 When I booked my stay, I already felt that it was going to be an amazing getaway.
 I had anticipated it for months and envisioned myself out on the deck soaking in the jacuzzi or waking up to the sun rising through the open slat of the tent.
 After months of waiting, these moments became real.

+A short distance from San Diego, glamping in luxury was not difficult to find.
 I found myself enjoying the jacuzzi under the stars, and waking up to the sunrise, no longer wondering what those experiences would feel like.
 The reality of the stay exceeded my expectations in the sense that I was only able to previously think of the site as a great place to spend a few days.
 However, after actually getting to experience how special this place was, I wanted to stay even longer!

 Choose three adjectives to describe the glamping site you stayed at before your trip and another three words to describe it post- stay.
 How did your expectations measure up to reality?

 Prior to the trip, I was only able to base my opinion on pictures and details.
 To me, it seemed romantic, relaxing, and unique.
 After the stay, I would describe it as tranquil, enchanting, and perfect.